Sbhat92/QuickReaderPDF/README.md

 The user can input a pdf file or a html file, and `QuickReaderPDF` will output a pdf with the first three letters boldened.

+It also maintains

+ - Background
+ - Formatting
+ - Paragraph structure
+ - Links
+ - Images

+No Ads!

+If the webpage you are trying to convert to a PDF has embedded ads, QuickReaderPDF will not have ads in the PDF

 ## Installation